-ACCT& 201 F,W 5.00 credits Principles of Accounting I ELEC
+ACCT& 201 F,W 5.00 credits Principles of Accounting I

 Includes an introductory study of financial accounting and accounting theory.
 Includes an in-depth study of the accounting cycle for service organizations, provides an introduction to merchandising transactions, cash, marketable securities, receivables, and inventory.
+(Formerly known as ACCT 231)

-Prerequisites: BUS 104, MATH 088 or TECH 088 with a grade of C or higher or instructor permission.
+Prerequisites: MATH 088 or TECH 088 with a grade of C or higher or instructor permission.
 No previous accounting courses are required.

-ACCT& 202 W,Sp 5.00 credits Principles of Accounting II ELEC
+ACCT& 202 W,Sp 5.00 credits Principles of Accounting II

 Studies the components of a simple corporate balance sheet including application to transactions in areas such as current liabilities, long-term assets, bonds, and stocks.
 Also introduces the statement of cash flows and financial statement analysis.
 Financial accounting theory is discussed and applied throughout the course.
+Transferable to four-year institutions.

-Prerequisite: ACCT& 201 (was ACCT 231) with a grade of C or better and BUS 104 with a grade of C or better or MATH& 125 or higher
+Prerequisite: ACCT& 201 (was ACCT 231) with a grade of C or better and BUS 104 or MATH& 125.
+Concurrent requirements: Concurrent enrollment in MATH& 125 is acceptable